anirudhlohiya/AndroidBlog-Server/blogs/New_Zealand.md

-# Daily Geography Spotlight - July 23, 2025
+# New Zealand Geography Spotlight - July 23, 2025

 **Motivational Quote**:
 "Every day is a new chance to explore the world." – Unknown